ali1845/pythonNotes/graphs.md

 - **Adjacency List** is a list of linked lists where each vertex of the graph is stored alongside a collection of connected vertices.

-- Implementing graphs using adjacency list is both time and memory efficient.
+- Implementing graphs using an adjacency list is both time and memory efficient.

-**i.e;**
+**i.e.;**

   Node  |  Linked List containing corresponding Nodes --|--